 What Colors of Chrome Car Wrap Are Available?

 When it comes to color, chrome car wrap can be a literal rainbow.
 The potential for solid colors as well as blended colors creating a spectrum-like impact on the car is very impressive.
 From black chrome car wrap to silver, and everything in between --- blue, gold, red…the list goes on --- the color options are limited only by what various suppliers have for sale.
-3M has some high quality vinyl options that are the defacto standard.
+3M has some high quality vinyl options that are the defacto standard if you're looking to buy some vinyl and do it yourself.

 How Much Does Chrome Car Wrap Cost?